-- 3.5.1.
-Any actor, whether or not an Account Holder, may purchase and immediately cancel CORCs to its own or another actor's benefit by Online Purchase. - 3.5.2 To initiate an Online Purchase, the actor fills in volume, payment, cancellation and other required information at the Issuing Body's online shop service.
-The actor may not specify Optional Criteria, such as Country of Origin or Removal Method, for CORCs included in the Online Purchase. - 3.5.3 The price of CORCs purchased online is determined as the volume weighted average price of all CORCs traded in the latest Auction with an online shop service fee of 20%. - 3.5.4.
-Minimum and maximum limits for the amount of CORCs that can be included in a single Online Purchase transaction are set by the Issuing Body. - 3.5.5.
-Subsequent to an initiation of an Online Purchase transaction: - , where the total volume of CORCs requested is available for Online Purchase, the Issuing Body cancels the requested amount of CORCs and delivers a Cancellation Statement for the actor within two [2] office days from the initiation. - , where the total volume of CORCs requested is not available for Online Purchase, the Issuing Body declines the initiated transaction and no payment is charged. - 3.5.6.
-Online Purchase transactions are executed outside of the Auctions and may not be initiated during the Auctions or three [3] office days before or after the 96 hour period when the Auction is open. - 3.5.7.
-CORCs for Online Purchase transactions are selected from CORC Accounts of Account Holders who - have authorized the Issuing Body to perform Online Purchase transactions on their behalf
+3.5.1.
+Any actor, whether or not an Account Holder, may purchase and immediately cancel CORCs to its own or another actor's benefit by Online Purchase.

+3.5.2 To initiate an Online Purchase, the actor fills in the volume of CORCs it seeks to buy from the Issuing Body's online shop service.
+The actor then selects the specific CORCs to be included in the Online Purchase as well as fills in payment, purpose of cancellation and other required information.

+3.5.3 The price of CORCs purchased online is determined by the selling Account Holder and is made visible to the buying actor when selecting CORCs for the Online Purchase.

+3.5.4.
+Minimum and maximum limits for the amount of CORCs that can be included in a single Online Purchase transaction are set by the Issuing Body.

+3.5.5.
+Subsequent to an initiation of an Online Purchase transaction:

+- , where the total volume of CORCs requested is available for Online Purchase, the Issuing Body cancels the requested amount of CORCs and delivers a Cancellation Statement for the actor within two [2] office days from the initiation. - , where the total volume of CORCs requested is not available for Online Purchase, the Issuing Body declines the initiated transaction and no payment is charged.

-- have sold CORCs in the latest auction - 3.5.8.
-CORCs for Online Purchase transaction are selected in the order of the Issuing Date, starting from the earliest. - 3.5.9.
-Where multiple Account Holders who have authorized the Online Purchase transactions, have CORCs with the same issuing date in their nominated Accounts for Online Purchase, the Account Holder who has the largest volume of CORCs with the earliest issuing date in their nominated Account(s) has precedence.
-If the issuing date and volume of CORCs are equal between two or more Account Holders, the Issuing Body will make the selection. - 3.5.10.
-The selling price of CORCs for the Account Holder is set as the lesser of: - the lowest priced CORC sold by the Account Holder in the latest auction - the volume weighted average price of all CORCs traded in the latest auction - 3.5.11.
-Online Purchase transactions are not visible publicly or to other Account Holders of the Puro marketplace. - 3.5.12.
-The Issuing Body uses the profit from Online Purchase transactions for increasing the demand for CORCs.
+3.5.6.
+Online Purchase transactions are executed outside of the Auctions and may not be initiated during the Auctions or three [3] hours before or after the 96 hour period when the Auction is open.

+3.5.7.
+CORCs for Online Purchase transactions are selected from CORC Accounts of Account Holders who have authorized the Issuing Body to perform Online Purchase transactions on their behalf

+3.5.8.
+CORCs requested for each Online Purchase transaction are selected from the selling Account Holder's Account in the order of the Issuing Date, starting from the earliest.

+3.5.9.
+Online Purchase transactions are not visible publicly or to other Account Holders of the Puro marketplace.